-When selecting keywords to optimise for, select a combination of “transactional” and “informational” keywords.
+When selecting keywords to optimize for, select a combination of “transactional” and “informational” keywords.

-Informational keywords are at the top of the sales funnel—transactional are at the bottom.
+Informational keywords are at the top of the sales funnel—and transactional are at the bottom.

 Google’s algorithm has over 200 ranking factors and is updated almost daily.
 Why?
 Because Google seeks to give searchers exactly what they are looking for while eliminating spammy, unrelated sites.

-To rank for local search, you need to focus on providing relevant, trusted content, and developing citations, reviews and getting links to your site from other local sites.
-For local, a link from a local publication is better than one from a general news site.
+To rank for local search, you need to focus on providing relevant, trusted content, developing citations, and reviews, and getting links to your site from other local sites.
+For locals, a link from a local publication is better than one from a general news site.

 Ranking organically is more about creating great content people will link to—links are more important in organic than local.

 Universal Search—also referred to as blended search or enhanced search, refers to the integration of additional media like videos, images, or maps that are displayed above, among, or alongside organic search results.
 Depending on the user intent, these results have higher click rates as well as potential additional traffic.